Energy, frequency and vibration—

 So best blame me, if blame me you can,

 or want, or must and honestly, I’d agree,

-You may have longed to hear the peal
+you may have longed to hear the sound

 but when you could have pulled the rope

 Nikola Tesla was a brilliant electrical engineer, physicist and inventor, who, sadly, despite his genius, died penniless and in debt.
 The first line of the poem comes from a quote by him: If you want to find the secrets of the universe, think in terms of energy, frequency and vibration.

 Which got me thinking: what if you are just looking for is the secret to your own life? and what do you do when you’re dead?

 Thank you for reading so what then?.
 I sincerely hope you have enjoyed it and I humbly appreciate your visiting the Book of Pain.
 As always, I look forward to your comments.

 © 2013 by John Etheridge; all rights reserved.
 This poem and accompanying notes are licensed under the Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 Unported License.
 This applies to all original work found on this site, unless noted otherwise.
 The attribution claimed under the license is: © 2013 by John Etheridge,